dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/resource-type.md

 </File>

-- Use the following command to exclude certain resources, such as unit tests, from your dbt build process:
+-  In this second example, use the following command to exclude certain resources, such as unit tests, from your dbt build process:

 <File name='Usage'>